Generic Long-Range Order-Parameter Correlations in Metallic Quantum Magnets: Introduction, and Results

 \subsubsection{Scaling of the order-parameter susceptibility}

 We start by analyzing the behavior of $\chi_{\mathfrak O}$ by means of standard scaling arguments.\cite{Ma_1976} If the fermion system contains soft modes that couple to ${\mathfrak O}$ (see Sec.~\ref{sec:II} for the relevant criterion), then we expect $\chi_{\mathfrak{O}}$ to contain a part $\delta\chi_{\mathfrak{O}}$ that obeys a scaling law \be \delta\chi_{\mathfrak{O}}(q,\mathfrak{h}) = b^{-(d-1)} S_{\mathfrak{O}}(q b,\mathfrak{h} b) \ee with $S_{\mathfrak O}$ a scaling function.
 Here $q$ is the wave number, and $b>0$ is the (arbitrary) length scaling factor.
 We have chosen the wave number to have a scale dimension $[q] = 1$, which is reflected in the first argument of the scaling function.
 Accordingly, length $L$ and volume $V$ have scale dimensions $[L] = -1$ and $[V] = -d$, respectively.
-In a clean fermionic system an energy $E$ scales as the wave number, and hence $[E] = 1$. $\mathfrak{h}$ enters via a Zeeman-like term, and hence its scale dimension is $[\mathfrak{h}] = [E] = 1$, which determines the second argument of the scaling function.
+In a generic clean fermionic system an energy $E$ scales as the wave number, and hence $[E] = 1$.
+(An exception are flat-band systems, where $E$ scales as a higher power of the wave number, which has interesting consequences, see Sec.~\ref{subsubsec:IV.B.4}.) $\mathfrak{h}$ enters via a Zeeman-like term, and hence its scale dimension is $[\mathfrak{h}] = [E] = 1$, which determines the second argument of the scaling function.
 The susceptibility is the second derivative of the free-energy density with respect to $\mathfrak{h}$, so its scale dimension is $[\delta\chi_{\mathfrak{O}}] = [1/EV] = d-1$, which is reflected in the prefactor on the right-hand side of Eq.~(\ref{eq:1.1}).
 For zero field, Eq.~(\ref{eq:1.1}) yields a nonanalytic wave-number dependence \bse \be \chi_{\mathfrak{O}}(q\to 0,\mathfrak{h}=0) \propto q^{d-1}\ . \ee For $1<d<3$ this is the leading wave-number dependence, for $d>3$ it is subleading to an analytic $q^2$ contribution.
 For $d=3$ one expects a $q^2 \ln q$ behavior that cannot be captured by scaling considerations alone.
 In real space this corresponds to a power-law decay at long distances,\cite{Lighthill_1958} \be \chi_{\mathfrak{O}}(r\to\infty,\mathfrak{h}=0) \propto 1/r^{2d-1}\ . \ee \ese This is an example of `generic scale invariance', i.e., power-law behavior that is present in an entire phase and not tied to special points in the phase diagram.\cite{Belitz_Kirkpatrick_Vojta_2005} What underlies this generic scale invariance is a stable (as opposed to critical) renormalization-group fixed point.\cite{Ma_1976, Anderson_1984} In the current context the stable fixed point in question describes the Fermi-liquid phase.\cite{Belitz_Kirkpatrick_2014} For zero wave number, there is a corresponding nonanalyticity with respect to the field, \be \chi_{\mathfrak{O}}(q = 0,\mathfrak{h}) \propto \mathfrak{h}^{d-1} \ee and same comments as for Eq.~(\ref{eq:1.2a}) apply.